Starcatcher2009/Starcatcher2009/README.md

 ### Good morning homies, what'ya doing? 👋

 My real name is Ngo Anh Khoi, but I'd prefer to use my username, Starcatcher.
 You could also call me Harry if you want.
-I live in Ho Chi Minh city in Vietnam, you may have known it through slander memes regarding it's traffic condition.
+I live in Ho Chi Minh city in Vietnam, you may have knew it through slander memes regarding it's traffic condition.

 I am come to make and revive KSP mods.